iawia002/lux/README.md

 ## Contributing
 Annie is an open source project and welcome contributions 😉

-Check out the [CONTRIBUTING](https://github.com/iawia002/annie/blob/master/CONTRIBUTING.md) guide to get started
+Check out the [Contributing Guide](./CONTRIBUTING.md) to get started

 ## License